PEXANE2/azure-docs.tr-tr/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     CreateNotificationChannel();
     ```

-15. Projenize adlı `MyFirebaseMessagingService` bir sınıf ekleyin.
+15. Projenize `MyFirebaseMessagingService` adlı bir sınıf ekleyin.
-16. Aşağıdaki using deyimlerini öğesine `MyFirebaseMessagingService.cs`ekleyin.
+16. Aşağıdaki using deyimlerini `MyFirebaseMessagingService.cs` ' a ekleyin.

     ```csharp
     using Android.Util;